The Server section of the Site administration settings lets you control various aspects of your site's setup.

 Specifies the maximum number of days processed in each statistics execution.
 Once the statistics are up-to-date, only one day will be processed, so adjust this value depending of your server load, reducing it if shorter cron executions are needed.

 Set the stats processing to start an hour before your automated course backups are scheduled to start, then set the maximum run- time to one hour.
 This ensures that stats are not being processed at the same time as course backups are being made.

 This setting specifies the minimum number of enrolled users for a course to be included in statistics calculations.

-A Site Administrator can change the HTTP settings via Server > HTTP in the quick-access menu.
+A Site administrator can change the HTTP settings via the Administration menu within Server > HTTP.
 Click Save changes to save any setting changes before leaving the page.